HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/beginner/2020-02-03-identity-in-blockchain.md

 ### Public-Key Cryptography

 One of the core concepts that make cryptocurrencies work is the concept of _asymmetric cryptography_ also known as _public-key cryptography_.

-With symmetric cryptography, you encrypt and decrypt text with the same key (like a padlock).
+With symmetric cryptography, you encrypt and decrypt a message using the same key (like a padlock).

 ![Symmetric](/assets/post_files/technology/beginner/identity-in-blockchain/symmetric_D.jpg)
 ![Symmetric](/assets/post_files/technology/beginner/identity-in-blockchain/symmetric_M.jpg)

-With asymmetric cryptography, you encrypt and decrypt text with two different keys, the public key, and the private key.
+With asymmetric cryptography, you encrypt and decrypt a message using two different keys, the public key, and the private key.
 The keys always come in pairs.
 If you encrypt a message with a public key it must be decrypted with the corresponding private key and vice versa.
 This boils down to a simple concept: Your key pair is your identity on the blockchain.

 ![Asymmetric](/assets/post_files/technology/beginner/identity-in-blockchain/asymmetric_D.jpg)
 ![Asymmetric](/assets/post_files/technology/beginner/identity-in-blockchain/asymmetric_M.jpg)